Ju-Taun: Biography

 JUTAUN got their start by performing at talent shows and shopping malls in the Philadelphia and South Jersey area.
 In 2003 the group members quit their day jobs to pursue music full-time.
 They signed with friend and manager David Still and formed Climax Entertainment which is still based in Camden, NJ.
 The group began developing their business in diners and parking lots, but were soon able to acquire a full office space equipped with studios and rehearsal space.
 JUTAUN built up a fanbase organically by performing at waterfront venues, festivals and shopping centers.
 They followed every major concert tour, and performed outside the venues.
 Through their grassroots approach, they sold over 100,000 of their self-produced CD's.
 Their efforts gave them some attention, and soon promoters began booking them to open for established artists.
 Their earliest promotional appearances include the Ebony Family Reunion concerts, Crest Latin Shows, and the Pantene Total You Tour 2006.

 Many of JUTAUN's radio singles including "Go Slow", "Let Me In", "Beautiful", and remake of Enchantment's "Sunshine" charted on internet and non-commercial stations, generating interests of mainstream audiences.
 JUTAUN was booked on the national BET Black College tour in the Summer and Fall of 2008 in support of educational outreach to minority students.

 In mid-2009 JUTAUN appeared at B.B.
 Kings Blues Club & Grill in New York City and won "Best Male R&B Group" at the Underground Music Awards.
 The same year they were voted R&B Showcase Magazine's "Artist to Watch" and Billboard Magazine's "Top 10 New R&B Artist."
 Jutaun was selected to perform for MTV's Top Pop Group hosted by Mario Lopez.
 They competed against thousands of contestants, and finished second among nine finalists.
 They released a full-length album Love Changes Things in June 2009.

 In 2010, the group regularly appeared on NBC Philadelphia's 10!
-Show (the NBC local affiliate morning show), to promote new music which emphasized a sound that they had been refining from their R&B days..
+Show to promote new music which emphasized a sound that they had been refining from their R&B days.
 The group spent the next few years working with various musicians while developing a new sound to break out of their pop-R&B past.

 In 2012, JUTAUN announced their partnership with legendary producer, songwriter, and music industry icon Leon Huff, with whom they began production on their new album.

 In 2013, the group, now a full band, released the single "By the River", executive produced by Huff, which currently exceeds 100,000 views on YouTube, has been spun on terrestrial radio across the world, and peaked at number 87 on Billboard's AAA chart as a release on the independent label Climax Entertainment.
 The vocal group, now made up of Jake, James, and Samoeun, decided to continue exploring and expanding their sound and formed a full-band featuring Stephen Honsberger on piano, guitar, and background vocals, Carter Fox on electric and upright bass, and Butch Serianni on drums and percussion.